What It's Like to Live in ISIS-Controlled Raqqa

-When he first agreed to send me his diaries he said: "My life is in your hands."
+When he first agreed to send me his diaries, he said: "My life is in your hands."
 I had to be careful not to reveal anything that might be traced back to him.
-In the past year there's been times where I've not heard from him for weeks.
-At one point I heard about two Syrian activists who had left Raqqa who had been killed in Turkey.
-Samer hadn't messaged me for two weeks and I didn't have the names of those who died.
+In the past year, there have been times where I've not heard from him for weeks.
+At one point, I heard about two Syrian activists who had left Raqqa and were killed in Turkey.
+Samer hadn't messaged me for two weeks, and I didn't have the names of those who died.
 It was very worrying.

 Do people in Raqqa know about The Raqqa Diaries?

 He talks in his diaries about how much he loves the city.
 He wants to go back and rebuild it.
 He believes that it's up to people like him, who've gone to university, to put the country back together.
 I also asked him whether he wanted to travel to Europe.
 He doesn't.
 He'd heard stories about refugees being treated badly and doesn't want to leave his family.
 Samer is wary about thinking too much about the future.
-He hates the Assad regime as much as IS.
-He worries Raqqa will ruled by government forces once IS are defeated.
-At times Samer questions whether any of this has been worth it.
-He writes in his diary about visiting his older friend for advice on how to cope with his present frightening life.
+He hates the Assad regime as much as ISIS.
+He worries Raqqa will ruled by government forces once ISIS is defeated.
+At times, Samer questions whether any of this has been worth it.
+He writes in his diary about visiting his older friend for advice on how to cope with his present, frightening life.
 His friend tells him, "Imagine you're walking on a rope between two mountains.
 The present is the ground below.
 Walk straight ahead and focus only on crossing to the other mountain.
 Never look down."